 An additional 10 € fee will be charged for weekend tours and/or for longer tours and/or for foreign-language tours.

 Click here to book an individual guided tour for your group

 Should you have further questions, please contact the Museum Service, by phone under +49 (0) 221 221-26504 or via firstname.lastname@example.org.

 Lectures and events

-In 2014, their anniversary year, the Magi will be the featured topic of numerous events and lectures in Cologne.
+In 2014, their anniversary year, the Magi were the featured topic of numerous events and lectures in Cologne.

-During the run of the exhibition, St. Cecilia will be holding two concerts focused on the theme of the Magi.
-The concerts will take place at 8 p.m. on 12 November and 10 December.
-The concert series is part of a joint project of the Museum Schnütgen, ZAMUS (Zentrum für Alte Musik Köln, Centre for Old Music in Cologne), Kunststiftung NRW (Art Foundation of North Rhine-Westphalia) and the Friends of Museum Schnütgen.
+During the run of the exhibition, St. Cecilia held two concerts focused on the theme of the Magi.
+The concerts took place at 8 p.m. on 12 November and 10 December.
+The concert series was part of a joint project of the Museum Schnütgen, ZAMUS (Zentrum für Alte Musik Köln, Centre for Old Music in Cologne), Kunststiftung NRW (Art Foundation of North Rhine-Westphalia) and the Friends of Museum Schnütgen.

-The Domforum (Cathedral Forum) offers an extensive programme of lectures; these are usually held Mondays at 5 p.m.
-We would also like to draw your attention to the lecture series of the Karl-Rahner-Akademie (Karl Rahner Academy).
+The Domforum (Cathedral Forum) offered an extensive programme of lectures; these were usually held Mondays at 5 p.m.
+We would also like to draw your attention to the lecture series held at the Karl-Rahner-Akademie (Karl Rahner Academy).